alejandrohagan/fpaR/README.md

     • Calendar ranges from 2021-05-18 to 2024-04-20
     • 222 days were missing and replaced with 0
     • New date column date and year was created from order_date

-1. Take your dataset
-2. Select the groups you want with `group_by()`
-3. Prints the sumamrized instructions the actions the functions performs to calculate the year over year analysis

 ## Why do we need this package when we have lubridate?